dhyeynala/pet-voice-notes/CONTRIBUTING.md

-# 🤝 Contributing to PetPages
+# 🤝 Contributing to PetPulse

-Thank you for your interest in contributing to PetPages!
+Thank you for your interest in contributing to PetPulse!
 This document provides guidelines and information for contributors.

 ## 🚀 Quick Start